 EuroChem-VolgaKaliy, Gremyachinskoe deposit (Volgograd region, Russia)

 The Gremyachinskoe deposit is one of the four largest deposits of potassium ore in Russia and is characterized by a 10-meter thick potash layer with an average KCl content of 39.5%.
-EuroChem-VolgaKaliy has mining rights on more than 1.6 billion tonnes of reserves in the deposit.
+EuroChem-VolgaKaliy has mining rights on more than 1.6 billion tonnes of reserves in the deposit, as per Russian classification.

-Our investment in modern mining operations and ready access to our Tuapse transhipment port facility will provided us with unmatched cost advantages.
+Our investment in modern mining operations and ready access to our Tuapse transhipment port facility will provide us with unmatched cost advantages.